ucsddesignco/designatucsd.github.io/_drafts/_posts/2017-11-27-designing-for-vr.md

 quarter: FA17
 type: skill
 facebook: https://www.facebook.com/events/1489244334500703/
-excerpt: Learn how to design for VR in a talk with designers from Nanome
+excerpt: Learn how to design for VR with designers from Nanome
 published: true
 hosted: ''
 image: ''